Troutt025/Troutt025/README.md

 - Hi, I’m @Troutt025
-- I know Java, C++, Javascript, Jupyter, and Batch.
+- I know Java, C/C++, Javascript, Jupyter, Python, and Batch.
 But I am always looking to learn more.
 - How to reach me: troutt025@gmail.com

 <!---